khoubrane-yousef/Darija2MSA/README.md

 # Darija2MSA
-The goal of this repo is to translate Moroccan Arabic (Darija) into Modern Standard Arabic (MSA).
+The goal of this repository is to translate Moroccan Arabic (Darija) into Modern Standard Arabic (MSA).